kubermatic/kubermatic/docs/proposals/http-tunnel-expose-strategy.md

 ### Accessing the Kube Apiserver through the Kubernetes service

-PODs that need to communicate with the Apiserver normally rely on the KUBERNETES_SERVICE environment variable that contains the cluster IP of the kubernetes service in the default namespace.
+Pods that need to communicate with the Apiserver normally rely on the KUBERNETES_SERVICE environment variable that contains the cluster IP of the kubernetes service in the default namespace.
 As we already anticipated in this scenario, we cannot rely on SNI as the client will use the IP directly.
 In order to bypass this limitation, the TCP traffic is encapsulated in an HTTP tunnel based on CONNECT method, that can be routed based on the host header ([HTTP1.x][http_upgrade_tls_rfc]) or the authority header ([HTTP2][http2_connect_rfc]).

 Two components are needed to achieve that: